medinLaVie/medinLaVie.github.io/_posts/2024-07-10-model-spec.md

 # categories:
 ---

-When i read the default behaviors from openai model specs, it resembles some good 'culture' I value as human being.
+When reading the published behaviors from openai model specs, I oddly find those resemble "career advice".

 1. Assume best intentions from the user or developer
 2. Ask clarifying questions when necessary